 1 Preheat your oven to 350°F. Beat the butter until it's soft, smooth and light.

 2 Add sugars, salt: Add both of the sugars to the beaten butter and mix until they are fully incorporated, and lighter in color.
 Add salt.

 Beat until the dough is light and fluffy.

 3 Add egg: Stirring vigorously, add the egg to the mixture and beat until the batter looks uniform.

 4 Fold flour mixture into wet: Sift the flour, cornstarch and baking soda, and fold, in three additions, into the butter egg mixture to create the cookie dough.

 5 Form balls of dough with a soup spoon and plop them in cinnamon sugar, swirling to coat.

-8 Cool on a baking sheet and eat as soon as possible.
+8 Cool: Cool on a baking sheet and eat as soon as possible.
 Snickerdoodles will keep in an airtight container, at room temperature for 3 days, but they are best eaten the day they’re made.